100033398/Game-Selection/readme.md

 	• Python 3.9+
 	• git
 	• pip
-	• OpenAI Python library (If you follow instructions it will be added with the install)
+	• OpenAI Python library (If you follow instructions it will be added during the install)
-	• python-dotenv (If you follow instructions it will be added with the install)
+	• python-dotenv (If you follow instructions it will be added during the install)
 	• OpenAI compatible API key, endpoint and model (MUST BE OPENAI library compatible!)

 ### Get the repo using git: